The

 Go here to view Index U - Z

 PLEASE NOTE: The prices stated are a retail guide only and items are not being offered for sale here.
-More reference images may be uploaded later as server space permits.
-All cards are 2 1/2" x 3 1/2" unless indicated otherwise.
+All cards are regular size (2 1/2" x 3 1/2") unless otherwise stated.

 Mad Monster Tattoos (Dynamic (Australia) 1993?)
 16 different designs, 2 designs per (2 1/4" x 3") sheet.
 16 different combinations available.
 Very colorful and nice art of various monster faces.
 Identical backs.
 See Checklist.
 Retail: $25

 Mad Moon Monster cards (Sunicrust Bread, Austrailia, circa 1970s) Colorful but rather unthreatening monsters inspired by the likes of Basil Wolverton.
-Each card measures 5 x 8 cm and it is believed that the set consisted of 50 cards.
-No copyright date is provided, but it is believed to be 1972.
+Each card measures 5 x 8 cm and it is believed that the set consisted of 40 or 50 cards.
+No copyright date is provided, but it is believed to be 1970 or 1972.
 They came with tabs on the bottom that included a dotted line on the backs instructing collectors to cut them off.
-Sample titles include: #2 – Happy Bloat, #8 – Crying Gaggle, #12 – Many-Eyed Tanglethrip, #24 – One-Eyed Frilletoid, #31 – The Greedy Greebie, #32 – The Trunky Roller.
+Sample titles include: #2 – Happy Bloat, #8 – Crying Gaggle, #11-Trumpeter Blump, #12 – Many-Eyed Tanglethrip, #24 – One-Eyed Frilletoid, #31 – The Greedy Greebie, #32 – The Trunky Roller.
+(See more samples.)
 Low supply and low demand item.
 Retail uncertain.

 Make Your Own Name Stickers (Topps 1966) Basil Wolverton monster art, same as Ugly Stickers (also Topps) and Monstickers (also Topps), but these are just a LITTLE more serious.
 33 color stickers.
 (Blank sticker backs.)
 Retail: $150-$250 Ex/Nrmt.

 Mars Attacks (Bubbles aka Topps, 1962): There's several cheap reproductions, so there's no excuse not to have Mars Attacks.
 Topps put hard work and imagination into this one.
 It's probably their most creative set ever.
 And that great Norm Saunders pulp cover painting style was just icing on the cake.
-55 cards in the set.
+(Maurice Blumenfeld also painted images for the set, but Saunders did the “finishing touches” on all of them.)
+There are 55 cards in the set.
 The backs have a pink backround.
 Retail: $800-$2000 Ext-Nrmt.
 See our special Mars Attacks Profile Page.
+(See more of the actual set.)

-Mars Attacks Archives (Topps, 1994) The official Topps re-issue of the classic 60s sets, plus 45 more cards from various artists.
+Mars Attacks Delux /Archives (Topps, 1994) The official Topps re-issue of the classic 60s sets, plus 45 more cards from various artists.
+The backs used a green background instead of the original salmon color, and the black and white photo previews of the next card in the series were done with a prismatic effect.
+There was also an extra 11 cards added to the base set (#56-66) with more storylines on the backs, plus more Martian art for cards 67-100 with trivia information on the backs.
 (100 card NRMT/Mint set) Retail: $60-$75.
-Included two per box were four Matrix (prism renditions of art from the original series.)
+Included two per box were four Matrix (color prism renditions of art from the original series).

 Mars Attacks Parody Cards (Cracked Magazine insert, 1997): Fun satire of Mars Attacks, pretty good artwork, too.
 Even has "Prize Captive" take-off.
 Comes as uncut cardboard sheet.
 12 uncut cards (full color) set, Retail: $40